OpenGlobalMind/rel8-wiki/Rethinking the Tools for Thinking Podcast.md

 # Rethinking the Tools for Thinking Podcast

+*To build and nurture a community of practice around tools for thinking, as well as make good thinking more available in the world.*

 We're wrapping Season One of the [[Tools for Thinking Podcast]].
 This page is to design [[T4T Season Two]].

-We got some enthusiastic responses from individuals, but we didn't light the sector on fire, nor did we build a very big audience (which may not be a thing we're aiming for).
+Season One got some enthusiastic responses from individuals, but we didn't light the sector on fire, nor did we build a very big audience (which may not be a thing we're aiming for).

 We have an opportunity to make it better.
 Here are some thoughts.